CandleStudent/CycleGAN-with-perceptual-loss/README.md

 - [results](https://disk.yandex.ru/d/Y_NF9avhDHEkaQ)
 - [dataset](https://disk.yandex.ru/d/z1jdPUfvom3Z7A)

+# How to work with roerich dataset

+Download [dataset](https://disk.yandex.ru/d/z1jdPUfvom3Z7A) and put it in datasets directory.
+Then you can run run.ipynb in jupyter notebook to train network on this dataset or to conduct tests.
+You can adjust commands in run.ipynb as you want

 # CycleGAN and pix2pix in PyTorch

 **New**:  Please check out [img2img-turbo](https://github.com/GaParmar/img2img-turbo) repo that includes both pix2pix-turbo and CycleGAN-Turbo.
 Our new one-step image-to-image translation methods can support both paired and unpaired training and produce better results by leveraging the pre-trained StableDiffusion-Turbo model.
 The inference time for 512x512 image is 0.29 sec on A6000 and 0.11 sec on A100.